 Up North, things are different.
 Wealth increases more slowly and over a longer time period.
 Though the raids ensure quick money taken back to the home base, the first trading towns only emerge by the ninth century.
-By that time, Vikings have settled across Europe and extensively travel the existing trade routes.
-Money and trade goods start finding their way to Scandinavia more consistently.
-The first workshops with skilled craftsmen appear and the tapestry production slowly moves from the family home into the urban environment.15
+By this time, the Viking settle down across Europe and travel extensively.
+Money and trade goods find their way to Scandinavia more easily and consistently.
+As a result, the first workshop with skilled craftsmen emerge.
+And slowly, the tapestry production moves from the family home to the urban environment.15

 The first silk textiles arrive in Scandinavia in the ninth century, too.
 The oldest surviving example is a Persian silk found in the Oseberg ship burial.
 This find implies that the Viking had direct trading with the Silk Road and Asia and did not only rely on raids or trade with Byzantium for their silk.16